HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <div style="page-break-before: always;"></div>

-## A three-stage pipelined CPU model
+## Pipeline Notes

 The VCPU-32 instruction set and runtime architecture has been designed with a pipeline CPU in mind.
 In general, pipeline operations such as stalling or flushing a CPU pipeline are in terms of performance costly and should be avoided where possible.
 Also, accessing data memory twice or any indirection level of data access would also affect the pipeline performance in a negative way.
 This chapter presents a simple pipeline reference model of a VCPU32 implementation for discussing architecture and instruction design rationales.

+### A three-stage pipelined CPU model

 The VCPU-32 pipelined reference implementation also can be found in the simulator, which uses a three stage pipeline model.
-The stages are the **instruction fetch and decode stage**, the **memory access** stage and the **execute** stage.
+The stages are the **instruction fetch and decode stage**, the **operand fetch** stage and the **execute** stage.
 This section gives a brief overview on the pipelining considerations using the three-stage model.
 The architecture does not demand that particular model.
 It is just the first implementation of VCPU-32.
 The typical challenges such as structural hazards and data hazards will be identified and discussed.

 - **Instruction fetch and decode**.
 The first stage will fetch the instruction word from memory and decode it.
 There are two parts.
 The first part of the stage will use the instruction address and attempt to fetch the instruction word from the instruction cache.
 At the same time the translation look-aside buffer will be checked whether the virtual to physical translation is available and if so whether the access rights match.
 The second part of the stage will decode the instruction and also read the general registers from the register file.

-- **Memory access**.
-The memory access stage will take the instruction decoded in the previous stage and compute the address for the memory data access.
+- **Operand fetch**.
+The operand fetch stage will take the instruction decoded in the previous stage and compute the address for the memory data access.
 This also the stage where a segment or control register are accessed.
 In addition, unconditional branches are handled at this stage.
 Memory data item are read or stored depending on the instruction.
 Due to the nature of a register/memory architecture, the memory access has to be performed before the execute stage.
 This also implies that there needs to be an address arithmetic unit at this state.
 The classical 5-stage RISC pipeline with memory access past the execute stage uses the ALU for this purpose.

 - **Execute**.
 The Execute Stage will primarily do the computational work using the values passed from the MA stage.
 The computational result will be written back to the registers on the next clock cycle.
 Within the execute stage, there is the computational half followed by the result committing half.
 In addition, instructions that need to commit two results push one result to the first half of the instruction fetch and decode stage.
 Currently, the base register modification option of the load instructions will commit the loaded value in the EXECUTE stage but push the base register update to the instruction fetch half of the next instruction.